 Home schooling is basically just that, educating children in their home rather than in a school environment.
-Home schooling is also referred to as Home Education.
+Home schooling in New Zealand is also referred to as Home Education.

 Why do people choose to Homeschool?